Pioneer Hall – University of Minnesota

 The site was no less challenging: the exterior footprint of the existing building and its walled courtyards defined the available area for expansion, and buried utilities on site included a critical university communications conduit.
 Moreover, the building did not meet ADA (Americans with Disabilities Act) requirements: among the deficiencies were the absence of an accessible entrance and residential elevator.

 The project required a very unique and detailed look at the window openings.
 Framing this unique look in traditional framing materials, such as wood, would have been very time-consuming and costly due to the fact that they would have to be replaced after every pour.
-The shear amount of daily form-detailing work required would have caused the precaster to miss the delivery schedule.
+The shear amount of daily form-detailing work required would have caused Wells to miss the delivery schedule.
 To overcome this, a 3D printed mold was used to create this custom look, allowing for a great amount of detail in a durable, reusable material.

 3D printing wasn’t the only unique 3D tool used on this project.
-The architect and contractor used laser scanning technology, like what was done on the Notre Dame Cathedral before it burned and will be used to rebuild it, to get a 3D model of smart data points of the existing structure and shared this model with the precaster so they could import it into their system and establish accurate field condition joints where their new building met the old.
+The architect and contractor used laser scanning technology, like what was done on the Notre Dame Cathedral before it burned and will be used to rebuild it, to get a 3D model of smart data points of the existing structure and shared this model with Wells Concrete so they could import it into their system and establish accurate field condition joints where their new building met the old.